April Greiman

 Greiman finds the title graphic designer too limiting and prefers to call herself a "transmedia artist".
-Her work has inspired designers to develop the computer as a tool of design and to be curious and searching in their design approach.
-Her style includes typelayering, where groups of letterforms are sandwiched and layered, but also made to float in space along with other 'objects in space' such as shapes, photos, illustrations and color swatches.
-She creates a sense of depth and dynamic, in particular by combining graphic elements through making extensive use of Apple Macintosh technology.
-Los Angeles Times called her graphic style "an experiment in creating 'hybrid imagery'".
+Her work has inspired designers to develop the computer as a tool of design and to be curious and exploratory in their design approach.
+Her process includes typelayering, where words and letters are sandwiched and layered, but also appear to float along with other 'objects in space' such as: color swatches, illustrations, lines, mapping, photographs, shapes, among other visual assets.
+She creates a sense of depth and dynamism, in particular, by combining graphic elements through making extensive use of Apple Macintosh technology.
+Los Angeles Times called her graphic style "an experiment in creating hybrid imagery."
+She has been called the "Queen of New Wave" within the movement, although she has said that she resents that title.

 Early life and education

-Born on March 22, 1948, April Greiman grew up in New York City.
-Her father was an early computer programmer, systems analyst, and founder and president of The Ventura Institute of Technology.
+Born on March 22, 1948, metropolitan New York, April Greiman grew up in Wantagh, Long Island and later Woodcliff Lake, NJ.
+Her father was an early computer programmer, systems analyst at Lightolier where he introduced the first main-frame computer into Lightolier's business, and later, founder and president of The Ventura Institute of Technology.
+Her mother, Renee, was a dancer and dance teacher in collaboration with the Fred Astaire Dance Studio.
 Her only sibling, Paul, became a meteorologist and specialist in climatic and atmospheric interplanetary modeling.

-Greiman first studied graphic design as an undergraduate at the Kansas City Art Institute, from 1966–1970.
-She then went on to study at the Allgemeine Kunstgewerbeschule Basel, now known as the Basel School of Design (Schule für Gestaltung Basel) in Basel, Switzerland (1970–1971).
-She was also a student of Armin Hofmann and Wolfgang Weingart, and she was influenced by the International Style and by Weingarts' introduction to the style later known as New Wave, an aesthetic that moved away from a Modernist heritage.
+From 1966-70 Greiman was an undergraduate at the Kansas City Art Institute, and studied graphic design, photography and ceramics.
+In 1970-71 Greiman continued her postgraduate studies at the Allgemeine Kunstgewerbeschule Basel, now known as the Basel School of Design (Schule für Gestaltung Basel) in Basel, Switzerland (1970–1971).
+As a student of Armin Hofmann and Wolfgang Weingart, and she was influenced by the International Style and by Weingarts' introduction to the style later known as New Wave, an aesthetic that moved away from a Modernist heritage.